devusama99/PulseReport-innoscripta-assesment/README.md

 **API Requests:** The app queries news data from The Guardian, NewsAPI, and The New York Times based on these preferences.
 **Display News:** Aggregates and displays relevant news articles to the user.

-<p style="color: white; font-weight: bold; background-color:red">ENV file and all API key are exposed on purpose so reviewing team doesn't have to make a lot of effort.
-But in Production never leave your .env file Exposed to public instead use env-example file in this to exposed env skeleton</p>
+**ENV file and all API key are exposed on purpose so reviewing team doesn't have to make a lot of effort.
+But in Production never leave your .env file Exposed to public instead use env-example file in this to exposed env skeleton**

 **Also dont forget to add .env in .gitignore**